What is Local Housing Allowance (LHA)? (And What Do Landlords Need to Know)

 The welfare benefits system is complex; made up of around twenty different awards, which are further complimented by HMRC’s Tax Credit system.
 The entire welfare benefits system is currently being overhauled with welfare reform which most notably sees the introduction of Universal Credit, a combined award which encourages claimants to become financially responsible and independent.

-Generally, the benefits which tenants in the private rented sector encounter most frequently are LHA, Job Seekers Allowance (JSA) and Employment and Support Allowance (ESA).
-JSA is payable to those who are unemployed but fit for work, ESA is for those who are unable to work through sickness or ill health.
+Generally, the benefits which tenants in the private-rented sector encounter most frequently are LHA, Job Seekers Allowance (JSA) and Employment and Support Allowance (ESA).
+JSA is payable to those who are unemployed but fit for work, and ESA is for those who are unable to work through sickness or ill health.

 What Happens If a Benefit Claim Is Suspended?

 A suspension of benefit simply means the payments have been placed on hold whilst investigations or re-assessments of the award are conducted.
 Once all relevant departments have processed information to their satisfaction, a claim can be reinstated and any monies outstanding will be credited.